 Very gradually a process of gentrification set in, starting slowly in the ’70s and accelerating in the ’90s.
 By 1999, the year the film Notting Hill was released, real-life Hugh Grants had firmly colonised the neighbourhood’s more southerly areas, while today even the once desperately-poor northern areas are highly-desirable places to live.

-Wanting a place of their own, Gil, Sandra and baby Pedro left Chelsea and moved to Kensington Park Mews.
+Wanting a place of their own, Gil and Sandra left Chelsea with their baby Pedro and moved to Kensington Park Mews.
 This was a row of fashionable newly-built small houses that had replaced stables and carriage houses that once served local grand households.
 Caetano and Dedé lived just a block or two away in Elgin Crescent – “a street where every other house holds a rock band”, wrote Robin Denselow, early in his career as a music critic for The Guardian (17/07/71) – and later moved to Bassett Road, a few blocks further north.
 Guilherme also found a place nearby.
 Like all parts of North Kensington, these streets certainly certainly included many houses in disrepair, but in 1970 they were beginning to effuse a sense of bohemian chic.

 Still, whereas Chelsea might have had pretensions of being a centre of the “counter culture”, Notting Hill – indeed North Kensington in general – was far more authentic.
 The cosmopolitan area attracted squatters, hippies, musicians and political activists, as well as a growing band of privileged young people who would soon be derisively labelled as “trustafarians”.
 All in all, Caetano and Gil were a perfect fit!